MauricioSalazare/multi-copula/README.md

 In this application, the daily load profile (15-minute resolution) is modeled with a copula where each time step is a stochastic variable. i.e., $`x_1, \ldots, x_{96}`$.
-Additionally, the model has an extra variable representing the annual energy consumption ($`w`$) in GWh.
+Additionally, the model has an extra variable representing the annual energy consumption ($`w`$) in GWh/year units.
 Therefore, the copula model represents a probability distribution of the form $`f(x_1, \ldots, x_{96}, w)`$.

 The idea is to generate consistent daily profiles depending on the increase in annual energy consumption.
 In other